hyy920109/HighLightPro/README.md

             .show()
 ```

-Or sometimes we want display some steps highlight guide:
+Sometimes  we want display some steps highlight guide:

 ```kotlin
 HighlightPro.with(this)